LittleCarlito/littlecarlito.github.io/packages/blorktools/README.md

 # BlorkTools

-A toolkit of utilities for Three.js development with an emphasis on debugging, visualization, and development tools.
+Advanced development and debugging toolkit for Three.js applications.
+This package provides a comprehensive suite of tools for visualizing, debugging, and analyzing 3D applications built with Three.js.

+## Performance Improvement

+- **New Debug Render System**: Improved visualization with lower performance impact
+- **Memory Usage Tracker**: Better memory tracking and optimization suggestions

 ## Key Features